rlardy/Mednet-Coding-Challenge/README.md

 # Mednet Coding Challenge

 ## How to use
+1) Clone this repository.

-Open a command prompt window and go to the directory where you saved the java program (MedNetChallenge.java).
+2) Open a command prompt window and go to the directory where you saved the java program (MedNetChallenge.java).
 Assume it's C:\.

-Type 'javac MedNetChallenge.java' and press enter to compile your code.
+3) Type `javac MedNetChallenge.java` and press enter to compile your code.
 If there are no errors in your code, the command prompt will take you to the next line (Assumption: The path variable is set).

-Now, type ' java MedNetChallenge ' to run your program.
+4) Now, type `java MedNetChallenge` to run your program.

+## "I got it running, now what?"

 Once running MedNetChallenge, your first input will be inputting the Input Temperature and Units (ex: 32.1 Kelvin).